STEP ONE: INDIVIDUAL CONSULTATION

 Individual consultations typically last about one and a half hours, and the fee is $800, payable at the time of the meeting.

-The Ongoing Counseling Program is designed to give clients top priority of my time and attention, and unlimited access through personal or video appointments, e-mail and telephone calls.
+The Ongoing Counseling Program is designed to give clients top priority of my time and attention, and unlimited access through personal or video appointments, e-mail, text, and telephone calls.
 I will continue to provide counseling and guidance throughout the transfer admissions and college decision-making process.

 Typically, families choose the ongoing process upon debriefing after our initial consultation and deciding that they need additional and comprehensive support through the admissions process, and that we are a good fit for the student and their family’s needs.
 Sometimes, clients will wait to decide until they have scheduled and completed a second consultation one or more months after the first meeting.
 In either case, discussions about goals, expectations, and the counseling process are more than welcome prior to making a commitment the ongoing program.